CDS Typer

 The types emitted by cds-typer

 can be used in TypeScript projects as well!
-Depending on your project setup you may have to do some manual configuration.
+Depending on your project setup you may have to do some manual configuration for your local development setup.

 - Make sure the directory the types are generated into are part of your project's files.
 You will either have to add that folder to your